pdevine/docs/4-admin/system-tables.md

 The metadata in the system tables applies to the RethinkDB cluster as a whole.
 Each server in a cluster maintains its own copy of the system tables.
 Whenever a system table on a server changes, the changes are synced across all the servers.

+__Note:__ As of version 2.3, only the `admin` user can write to system tables, but other RethinkDB user accounts can read system tables if they have global read permissions, database-scoped read permissions on the `rethinkdb` database, or table-scoped read permissions on individual tables.
+(There are some individual exceptions noted where appropriate.)
+Read [Permissions and user accounts][pua] for more details on user accounts and permissions.

+[pua]: /docs/permissions-and-accounts/

 ## The Tables ##

 * `table_config` stores table configurations, including sharding and replication.
 By writing to `table_config`, you can create, delete, and reconfigure tables.